 Whoopi Goldberg once said about menopause: “All of a sudden I don’t mind saying to people, ‘You know what?
 Get out of my life.
-You’re not right for me.’
-It’s wonderful and liberating.”
-Her positive perception of menopause, however, is not a shared perception with every other woman around the world who are going through this late reproductive phase in their lives.
+You’re not right for me. ’ It’s wonderful and liberating. ” Her positive perception of menopause, however, is not a shared perception with every other woman around the world who is going through this late reproductive phase in their life.

 Is It All In The Mind?

 Partly, yes, the symptoms of menopause are influenced by what’s going on in your head as well as your state of happiness but, the physiological changes happening around the time menopause sets in are real and undeniable.
 Before you even start your hunt for the best menopause supplements, it will help if you take a closer look at what could be happening to your body that’s making you feel queasy, and likely irritable as well.

 Estrogen is the one hormone that defines so much happening to your body and mind around menopause.
 When its level significantly drops, you can expect the following symptoms of menopause to set in:

 - Vaginal dryness.

 - Night sweats.

 - Marked lonelier state of mind.